Level of education

 Description

-This course provides the basic tools necessary for the functional dimensioning of mechanical systems.
-After presentation of the one-dimensional dimensioning and its limits, the "3D" geometric tolerancing (GPS), according to the ISO standards, is introduced in order to learn how to read and write a geometric tolerance according to the functional needs of a part in a mechanical system.
-The study of the hyperstaticity of the mechanism and the connections allows then to set up the functional conditions required to ensure the assembly and the good functioning of the system.
-The determination of the dimensional and geometric tolerances is then carried out with the help of the implementation and the resolution of the chains of dimensions.
-Finally, once the parts have been produced, it is necessary to carry out metrological control and to check their conformity with the functional dimensioning.
+This course provides the basic tools needed for the functional dimensioning of mechanical systems.
+After presenting one-dimensional dimensioning and its limitations, 3D geometric tolerancing (GPS), in accordance with ISO standards, is introduced in order to learn how to read and then write a geometric tolerance according to the functional requirements of a part in a mechanical system.
+The study of the hyperstaticity of the mechanism and connections then makes it possible to establish the functional conditions required to ensure the assembly and proper functioning of the system.
+Dimensional and geometric tolerances are then determined by setting up and resolving dimension chains.
+Finally, once the parts have been manufactured, it is necessary to perform metrological checks and verify their conformity with the functional dimensions.

 Objectives

-• Understand the origin of the need for dimensioning in relation to the problems of hyperstaticity of mechanical systems,
+- Understanding the origin of the need for quotation in relation to the problems of hyperstaticity in mechanical systems.

-• Know how to read and write a dimensional or geometric specification according to the ISO standard (3D dimensioning),
+- Know how to read and write dimensional or geometric specifications according to ISO standards (3D dimensioning).

-• Know how to establish and determine the tolerance intervals of the functional dimensioning of a part using (one-dimensional) dimension chains,
+- Know how to establish and determine tolerance intervals for the functional dimensioning of a part using dimension chains (one-dimensional).

-• Know how to check a geometrical specification with the help of a Three Dimensional Measuring Machine.
+- Knowing how to check a geometric specification using a Coordinate Measuring Machine.

 Recommended prerequisites: